surikova/limehome/README.md

 1. All documentation is in `/docs` folder:
    - Test cases - `docs/BE-tests.txt`
    - Test report - `docs/BE-testReport.txt`
 2. BE tests are created with Postman.
+To import tests to the Postman follow Postman [docs](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-postman-data)
-To run them with Newman use the command `newman run backend_tests/limehome.postman_collection.json` from the root folder of the project.
+3. To run them with Newman use the command `newman run backend_tests/limehome.postman_collection.json` from the root folder of the project.